Frequently Asked Questions

 Q: How can I access Mathematica on Pegasus?

-Above mentioned is the IP address of the graphics1 OR you can also ssh to graphics1 from login node directly.
+Mathematica is available on the graphics nodes of the Pegasus cluster, You can ssh to the graphics nodes from login node directly.

 Load the available Mathematica module, Then execute the below command on to terminal,